JSTOR Open Community Collections

 Thanks to the success of this initiative and the high interest in participation from additional institutions, the charter period will transition to paid services in July 2023.
 Learn how you can share and preserve your collections.

 A robust platform for research and learning

-Your content will benefit from the features of the JSTOR platform and interface, including full-text and OCR-aided search; citation management tools, filtering and faceting; a IIIF-compliant viewer; content download and sharing; as well as innovative research tools such as Text Analyzer and Workspace.
-And we will provide you with usage statistics.
+Content also benefits from features of the JSTOR platform and interface, including full-text search; citation management tools; filtering and faceting; IIIF-compliant viewer; content download and sharing, in addition to innovative research tools such as Text Analyzer and Workspace.
+And we provide usage statistics.

 JSTOR’s Open Community Collections are discoverable through EBSCO Discovery Service™ (EDS), OCLC, and ProQuest/Ex Libris, freely providing unique primary sources to thousands of subscribing institutions worldwide.